littlebizzy/slickstack/docs/cloudflare.md

 Use proxied records—the orange cloud—for hostnames that should receive Cloudflare caching, WAF, DDoS, TLS, and origin-protection benefits.

 DNS-only records connect visitors directly to the origin and can expose its address.
-They also bypass Cloudflare's WAF and will fail when `CLOUDFLARE_IPS_ONLY="true"` because those requests do not originate from Cloudflare proxy ranges.
+They also bypass Cloudflare's WAF and other edge controls.

 SlickStack does not automatically: